Earth13wells/aguja/index.md

 # warnings:
 - The stack may only hold 99 values, this is arbitrary and may be changed going forward
 - Currently no way to reverse the stack (I ran out of symbols 🤣)
+- If IP is set after a newline stack will get messed up.
+Just put a space there (warning: some text editors strip these extra spaces out unless a character is placed afterwards)